Azure-Samples/active-directory-dotnet-native-desktop/README.md

 #### Configure the TodoListClient project

-1. Open `MainPage.xaml.cs'.
+1. Open `app.config'.
-2. Find the declaration of `tenant` and replace the value with the name of your Azure AD tenant.
+2. Find the app key `ida:Tenant` and replace the value with your AAD tenant name.
-3. Find the declaration of `clientId` and replace the value with the Client ID from the Azure portal.
+3. Find the app key `ida:ClientId` and replace the value with the Client ID for the TodoListClient from the Azure portal.
-4. Find the declaration of `todoListResourceId` and `todoListBaseAddress` and ensure their values are set properly for your TodoListService project.
+4. Find the app key `ida:RedirectUri` and replace the value with the Redirect URI for the TodoListClient from the Azure portal, for example `http://TodoListClient`.
+5. Find the app key `todo:TodoListResourceId` and replace the value with the  App ID URI of the TodoListService, for example `https://<your_tenant_name>/TodoListService`
+6. Find the app key `todo:TodoListBaseAddress` and replace the value with the base address of the TodoListService project.

 ### Step 5:  Trust the IIS Express SSL certificate